 Fast forward 15 years, and Evergreen is building rowdy trails all over the state with their army of over 20 paid trail builders.
 I'm proud to have been a part of starting this, and I have huge appreciation for the scores of people who spilled blood, sweat and tears to make it happen.

-I'll bring the same obsession and vision to building Abit Gear as I did to growing Evergreen, and I'm we'll continue to support trail building and advocacy as we grow.
+I'll bring the same obsession and vision to building Abit Gear as I did to growing Evergreen, and we'll continue to be big supporters of trail building and advocacy as we grow.